Jun Matsumoto: Drama

-Like bandmate Sakurai, Matsumoto made his acting debut as a television actor in April 1997 in the TBS drama special Hoken Chousain (保険調査員, Insurance Investigator).
+Like bandmate Sho Sakurai, Matsumoto made his acting debut as a television actor.
+He appeared in the April 1997 TBS drama special Hoken Chousain (保険調査員, Insurance Investigator).
 A few months later, he co-starred with the members of KinKi Kids and future bandmate Masaki Aiba in the mystery-thriller series Bokura no Yūki: Miman Toshi (ぼくらの勇気, Our Courage: Miman City).
+In 2003, his Gokusen character Shin Sawada made a cameo in Sakurai's series Yoiko no Mikata (よい子の味方, Ally of Good Children).
+He made a guest appearance on the final episode of bandmate Satoshi Ohno's drama Kaibutsu-kun (怪物くん, Little Monster) in 2010, drama based on Fujiko Fujio's manga and anime series Kaibutsu-kun.

 In 1999, all the members of Arashi co-starred together for the first time in the volleyball-centered short drama V no Arashi (Vの嵐).
+They appeared together after nearly ten years in the 2010 drama special Saigo no Yakusoku (最後の約束, Last Promise).
+Matsumoto portrayed Nozomu Gotō (後藤 望, Gotō Nozomu), a 27-year-old motorcycle courier rider who is caught up in a building hijack.

-Matsumoto made his breakthrough in 2001 when he was cast as Hajime Kinda'ichi in the third season of Kinda'ichi Shōnen no Jikenbo, taking over the role from Tsuyoshi Domoto and co-starring opposite Anne Suzuki.
+Matsumoto was cast as Hajime Kinda'ichi in the third season of Kinda'ichi Shōnen no Jikenbo in 2001, taking over the role from Tsuyoshi Domoto and co-starring opposite Anne Suzuki.

 Matsumoto gained further popularity as an actor in 2002, when he starred in the first season of Gokusen with Yukie Nakama, Shun Oguri, Tomohiro Waki, Hiroki Narimiya and Yuma Ishigaki.
 His portrayal of the troubled but highly intelligent student, Shin Sawada, drew acclaim and won him Best Supporting Actor at the 33rd Television Drama Academy Awards.
 He later returned with most of the original cast to star in the special epilogue episode in 2003.
-Soon after, his character also made a cameo in Sakurai's comedy series Yoiko no Mikata (よい子の味方, Ally of Good Children).

 In 2003, Matsumoto took another high-profile role in the live-action adaptation of manga series Kimi wa Pet as Takeshi "Momo" Goda, starring opposite Koyuki.